 There is a lot of responsibility that comes with being a business owner or even an employee of a major corporation.
 The statements we make, things we tweet and even the views and actions of those around us can affect business overall.

 What do these scenarios teach us?
 In a time where technology rules, consumers have more than just financial power.
 They want to support companies that have views and goals that align with their beliefs and that means more than just have a great mission statement.
 Consumers, especially millennials and Gen Z’ers are holding businesses up to a higher moral and ethical standard than ever before.
-With a simple tweet or Facebook post, they can change the narrative of your business.
+With a simple tweet or Facebook post, they can change other’s perceptions of your business.

 As a business owner and even employee, it’s so important to be mindful of what you share on the internet, because well… the internet is forever.
 Here are a few questions and points to consider when sharing things on social media: